Importance And Mission

 Risk Culture

-As PTTEP focuses on building a strong risk culture to strengthen risk management in the organization and ensure its sustainability, risk awareness is fostered among all PTTEP personnel together with competency development via training courses and various activities.
-The management at all levels are committed to serving as leaders and role models, as well as promoting the implementation of risk management as a corporate culture.
+PTTEP is committed to promote risk management as an integral part of the corporate culture by fostering risk awareness among all PTTEP personnel together with competency development via training courses and various activities.
+The management at all levels are determined to serve as leaders and role models, as well as promoting the implementation of risk management as a corporate culture.
 In addition, the management also supports employees on regular reviews and improvement of risk management by applying lessons learned and knowledge management for continual development of efficient and effective risk management.
-The risk coordinators are assigned to each business unit and project both in domestic and international areas to work in coordination between risk owners and risk management units to drive the implementation of risk assessment and management throughout the organization.
+Risk coordinators are assigned to each business unit and project both domestic and international to work in coordination with risk owners and risk management units to drive the implementation of risk assessment and management throughout the organisation.

-In 2023, PTTEP continued its communication campaigns to build an understanding of risk management and business continuity management for all employees in the organization throughout the year through training courses, workshops both in domestic and international operating areas, and various online media channels, such as the series of the podcast “Low-Risk High Return”, poster and E-Learning, etc., together with live broadcast channels to share important information on issues ranging from natural disasters like earthquakes to area and country-specific issues such as the background of the Palestine-Israeli war, and Mozambique from past to present, etc., to increase employees’ awareness of the up-to-date important global issues that may be the cause of risks to the Company and themselves.
+Throughout 2024, PTTEP had continued its communication campaigns to foster an understanding of risk management and business continuity management for all employees in the organisation through training courses and workshops.
+The GRC is in You Roadshow activities were organised at the headquarters and across various domestic and international locations including in Myanmar and Malaysia, engaging employees working in both offshore and onshore premises.
+Various online media channels, such as the series of the podcast “Low-Risk High Return”, poster and E-Learning materials together with live broadcast channel were utilised to share important information on issues such as the background of the Overlapping Claims Area (OCA) issue, to increase employees’ awareness of the current global issues that may be the cause of risks to the Company

 Focused Risk Management Training and Capacity Building